[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 Two young women, wrapped in gum-stained cloaks and smelling of resin, sat sipping in their usual niche under the polished beams of the Niffomb Ollog.

-That venerable inn, built of "carrion trunks" which have died a natural death, lies along the base of the Krokkenbar at a point roughly mid-way between the Marescent Wood and the town of Oblannerad.
-During the period of this history the inn was the only such halt available for the town's workforce on their way to and from their silvicultural labours.
-It was moreover a haven for anyone in this region of the Moraar who might need rest, sustenance or a trysting place.
+That venerable inn, built of "carrion trunks" which have died a natural death, lies along the base of the Krokkembar at a point roughly mid-way between the Marescent Wood and the town of Oblannerad.
+During the period of this history the inn was the only such halt available for the town's workforce on their way to and from their silvicultural labours; it was moreover a haven for anyone in this region of the Moraar who might need rest, sustenance or a trysting place.

 They reacted to this disappointment in different ways.